GranDen-Corp/Orleans.NetCoreGenericHost.CommonLib/src/GranDen.Orleans.Server.SharedInterface/Readme.md

 }
 ```

-Or you can extend `AbstractServiceConfigDelegate< GrainClass >` class, that will only need to implement the `ServiceConfigurationAction` lambada function property.
+Or you can extend **AbstractServiceConfigDelegate<TGrainClass>** class, that will only need to implement the `ServiceConfigurationAction` lambada function property.

 See [example](../../example) projects for usage.